Ready, Set, Go Increase Engagement & Retention

 This expert panel brings together experienced practitioners to examine where game-based learning succeeds and where it falls short in real-world instructional design.
 Our panelists will explore the underlying factors that make game elements engaging and effective, as well as common missteps that can limit impact or create barriers for learners.
 Through candid discussion and practical examples, you’ll gain a clearer understanding of how to thoughtfully integrate game mechanics, design for accessibility and inclusion, and make informed decisions about when (and when not) to use game-based approaches in your learning solutions.

-201: Beyond Points & Badges: Gamification for Proficiency & Skill transfer
+201: Beyond Points & Badges: Gamification for Proficiency & Skill Transfer

 Jenny Sun, Intuit